Kherington Payne: Personal life

 Payne was born in Whittier, California and raised in Placentia, California.
 She is the daughter of Sheri Ashe (née Bigcraft).
 Her parents divorced when she was young, and her mother remarried.
 She has one younger half-sister, Delaney.
 She has been taking formal dance lessons since she was 2 years old at Dance Precisions, located in Placentia.
 She graduated from El Dorado High School on June 10, 2008.
 Payne specializes in contemporary jazz, and is also trained in lyrical, ballet, pointe and gymnastics.
 Apart from dance, she is also an avid soccer fan who has played for many years.
 She teaches at a local dance studio in Jacksonville Florida.

 Career

 So You Think You Can Dance

 In 2008, Payne competed on Season 4 of the hit reality-dance show So You Think You Can Dance.
 After being the youngest competitor selected to be a part of the Top 20 that year, the then 18-year-old contemporary/jazz dancer was paired up with hip-hop dancer Stephen 'tWitch' Boss.
-The duo, also known as "Twitchington", performed many memorable routines and were extremely popular with audiences.
+The duo, also known as "Twitchington", performed many memorable routines and was extremely popular with audiences.
 Having made the Top 10, Payne later toured the country that fall with her fellow season 4 "IV REAL" finalists.